makersacademy/bowling-challenge/README.md

 Wrote test that after calling record 1 three times, frame2 roll1 should be 1.
 Red.

+- Added a currentFrame property to the scorecard, set to frame1.
-- Added a new object literal for frame2.
+- Added a new object literal for frame2, empty for now.
--
+- Added to the record else statement to reset the currentRoll to 1 and set the currentFrame to frame2.

+Green.

+Wrote test that after calling record 1 four times, frame2 runningTotal is 4.
+Red.